dglai/tabular-chat-predictor/refactor_plan/stage1-materialize_task_tables.md

 ### 3. Determine Entity Sampling Strategy

-The function determines how to sample entities for the training set based on the schema of the `target_table`.
+The function determines how to sample entities for the training set based on the schema of the primary target table identified by `key_mapping['__id']`.
 This logic is adapted from `_determine_strategies` in `convert_dataset.py`.
-- **`creation_based`**: Used if the `target_table` itself has a temporal column.
+- **`creation_based`**: Used if the primary target table itself has a temporal column.
 Training samples are created from entities that existed at each historical timestamp.
-- **`activity_based`**: Used if the `target_table` has no temporal column but is referenced by other tables that do.
+- **`activity_based`**: Used if the primary target table has no temporal column but is referenced by other tables that do.
 This is common for entity tables like `users`.
 Training samples are selected based on the activity in related tables (e.g., users who made a post or comment).
-- **`static`**: Used if the `target_table` and its direct relationships have no temporal aspect.
+- **`static`**: Used if the primary target table and its direct relationships have no temporal aspect.
 All entities are considered for sampling.

 ### 4. Materialize the Training Table (`train_table`)